seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 The gods forbid!

 **CLEOPATRA**
-Nay, ‘tis most certain, Iras: saucy lictors
+Nay, 'tis most certain, Iras: saucy lictors
 Will catch at us, like strumpets; and scald rhymers
-Ballad us out o’ tune: the quick comedians
+Ballad us out o' tune: the quick comedians
 Extemporally will stage us, and present
 Our Alexandrian revels; Antony
 Shall be brought drunken forth, and I shall see
 Some squeaking Cleopatra boy my greatness
-I’ the posture of a whore.
+I' the posture of a whore.

 **IRAS**
 O the good gods!

 **CLEOPATRA**
-Nay, that’s certain.
+Nay, that's certain.

 **IRAS**
-I’ll never see ’t; for, I am sure, my nails
+I'll never see 't; for, I am sure, my nails
 Are stronger than mine eyes.

 **CLEOPATRA**
-Why, that’s the way
+Why, that's the way
 To fool their preparation, and to conquer
 Their most absurd intents.